benjihillard/starter-app-webstack/README.md

 # Starter App Webstack

-A barebones full-stack starter with PostgreSQL, Express.js, React, and Docker.
+A full-stack starter with PostgreSQL, Express.js, React (with Redux, React Router, and React Query), Storybook, and Docker.
+Includes authentication, user management, and database migrations.
+Built with TypeScript, ESLint, and Vitest for robust development.

 ## Tech Stack